 It has 650 affiliate health centers across the nation, including standalone clinics and satellite offices.
 The services offered at different centers vary.
 It estimates that 2.5 million women and men in the US visit its affiliate health centers for services and information each year, and its website receives 60 million visits annually.

 Of its patients, 83% were 20 or older, according to a Government Accountability Office report released in March 2015 (PDF) that looked at data from 2010 to 2012.
 Nearly 80% had incomes at or below 150% of the federal poverty level, according to the report.

 With a focus on prevention, Planned Parenthood said that 80% of its patients receive services to prevent unintended pregnancy.

 This is how its services break down:

 - Planned Parenthood says 3% of the services it provides are abortions.

-- Planned Parenthood says it provides sex education to 1.5 million people each year
+- Planned Parenthood says it provides sex education to 1.5 million young people and adults each year.

-- Contraception accounted for 34% of the services it provided, according to a GAO report released in March that looks at data from 2010 through 2012.
+- Contraception accounted for 34% of the services it provided, according to the 2015 GAO report.

 Sexually transmitted disease screening and treatment

-- Planned Parenthood say this accounts for 42% of the services provided.
-(The GAO calculates 41% in 2012 by affiliates)
+- Planned Parenthood says this accounts for 42% of the services provided.
+(The GAO calculates 41% in 2012 by affiliates.)